Cost of Living in Kyoto, Japan: Full Monthly Budget Guide

 kyoto dining drinks gym costs

-You’ll find dining out in Kyoto ranges from affordable fast-food meals at about ¥800 to mid-range three-course dinners for two near ¥1,500, while drinks like a 0.5L draft beer run roughly ¥500.
+Dining out in Kyoto ranges from affordable fast-food meals at about ¥800 to mid-range three-course dinners for two near ¥5,000, while a 0.5L draft beer runs roughly ¥500.

-If you exercise regularly, budget for recurring costs like a business-district gym membership at about ¥11,842 per month.
+If you exercise regularly, budget around ¥11,842 per month for a business-district gym membership.
 Additionally, consider the potential savings from not needing roadside assistance if you maintain a reliable jump starter like the NOCO GB40.

 Dining Out Costs

-Curious what dining out will cost you in Kyoto?
-You’ll find a wide range: casual lunches like ramen or donburi often cost 500–1,000 yen, while teishoku lunch sets run around 1,000 yen.
-Dinner choices vary from fast-food meals (~800 yen) to mid-range dinners for two roughly 1,500 yen per person in some datasets, though pricier restaurants push higher.
+Casual lunches like ramen or donburi often cost 500–1,000 yen, while teishoku lunch sets run around 1,000 yen.
+Dinner ranges from fast-food meals (~800 yen) to mid-range dinners for two at roughly 2,500 yen per person, though pricier restaurants go higher.

 1. Typical restaurant meal: 1,000–3,000 yen, reflecting casual to mid-range options.